awsdocs/aws-doc-sdk-examples/javav2/example_code/memorydb/Readme.md

-# Amazon MemoryDB for Redis code examples for the SDK for Java
+# MemoryDB code examples for the SDK for Java

 ## Overview
-This README discusses how to run and test the AWS SDK for Java (V2) examples for Amazon MemoryDB for Redis.
+This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon MemoryDB for Redis.

 Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers ultra-fast performance.

 ## ⚠️ Important
 * The SDK for Java examples perform AWS operations for the account and AWS Region for which you've specified credentials.
 Running these examples might incur charges on your account.
-For details about the charges you can expect for a given service and API operation, see [AWS Pricing](https://aws.amazon.com/pricing/).
+For details about the charges that you can expect for a given service and API operation, see [AWS Pricing](https://aws.amazon.com/pricing/).
 * Running the tests might result in charges to your AWS account.
 * We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).